20a31a05f4/Color-Quest/README.md

 # Color-Quest
-A responsive memory game web app on GitHub, showcasing dynamic gameplay and vibrant design using HTML, CSS, and JavaScript.
+A responsive memory game web app on GitHub, showcasing dynamic gameplay and vibrant design using HTML, CSS, JavaScript and jQuery.